 Students who test with CTY and receive qualifying scores can take their academics to the next level.

 CTY also offers its highly regarded Summer Programs courses for sixth grade students, in three week residential programs on college campuses in Pennsylvania, Maryland, Massachusetts, and California.
-Day programs take place near Baltimore Washington, DC, west Los Angeles, Pasadena, and La Jolla, CA.
+Day programs take place near Baltimore, Washington, DC, New York, Los Angeles, and La Jolla, CA.

 All Talent Search students can attend CTY’s Family Academic Programs.
 Our Discovery series--one-day or weekend courses offered at art museums, science centers, and aquariums around the country—is especially designed for bright 6th graders to attend with their parents.